West Visayas State University: Academic granting units

 WVSU programs in Nursing, Social Science, Biology and Education have been awarded for achieving Level 4 Qualified status by the Accrediting Agency for Chartered Colleges and Universities in the Philippines (AACCUP) Inc. WVSU College of Nursing had three of the top scorers on the 2014 Nurse Licensure Examination (NLE), and the school posted a 100% passing rate in the June 2016 NLE plus five top scorers.
 With the 100% passing rate, WVSU retains its record, for the fourth consecutive year, as Number 1 performing school in the NLE in the country.

 Also at present, WVSU is one of the top performing schools in the Philippines for the Physician Licensure Examinations.

 Among non-board examination courses, the University has an excelled reputation through its academic courses in English, Political Science, and Biology with specialization in Microbiology, Biotechnology and Pre-Med, these three programs were submitted for accreditation to the AACCUP and were recently granted with Level 4 Qualified status.
 Its courses in Information Science and Technology, Cooperatives Management, and Mass Communications are also producing graduates who are sought after in the region.

 West's has also been cited with in the Western Visayas region through its programs in advanced education in the following disciplines: Arts and Letters, Sciences, Social Sciences and Governance, Education, Agriculture, and Communications.
 In 2010 the university was authorized to offer a graduate program in Hospitality Management in the College of Business and Management.

 In July 2020, the legal education board approved and authorized WVSU to offer a Juris Doctor (JD) program under its newly established college of law, the first public law school in Western Visayas.
 Due to the demand and the university's answer to the government's plan for universal healthcare education program, West established the College of Dentistry in 2021, the second state university and college (SUC) to offer outside Manila and the first public institution of higher learning in Western Visayas.

+Rankings

+WVSU was awarded three stars by Quacquarelli Symonds (QS) Stars in 2021.
+It is the second university in Western Visayas to be ranked by QS, after Central Philippine University.
+In the QS Asian University Rankings 2025, WVSU was ranked in the 901+ range, and it was ranked 169th in the QS Asian University Rankings for Southeast Asia in 2025.